Build-Week-Kickstarter-Success-2/DS/README.md

 # Kickstarter App - DS14/15 Build Week

-TODO: Refine this readme document
+TODO: Refine this readme document + TODO!
 ## Installation

 Download the repo and navigate there from the command line: